anatol-grabowski/data-net/README.md

-  remove(): undefined //removes edge from from.edges and to.edges toJSON(): JsonEdge //replaces from and to with from.id and to.id, skips graph property fromJSON(jsonEdge: JsonEdge||string): this
+  remove(): undefined //removes edge from from.edges and to.edges toJSON(): JsonEdge //replaces from and to with from.id and to.id, skips graph property fromJSON(jsonEdge: JsonEdge||string, nodes: Nodes[]): this
-	//creation of edges through constructor is not recommended use graph.edge() instead new Edge([from: Node, to: Node, graph: Graph]): Edge //adds edge to from-, to.edges new Edge(graph: Graph): Edge //sets NOTHING but graph property of the edge }
+  //creation of edges through constructor is not recommended use graph.edge() instead new Edge([from: Node, to: Node, graph: Graph]): Edge //adds edge to from-, to.edges }
 ```
-See more concise summary of all methods on top of the source file.
+See more concise summary of all methods at the top of the source file.

 ## Examples
 ### Graph serialization/deserialization
 This example creates a "triangular" graph (3 nodes, 3 edges).
 ```
   const Graph = require('data-net')

   let g = new Graph()
   let n1 = g.node('node1') //string as data
   let n2 = g.node({name: 'John', age: 24}) //object as data